leoEspin/sudoku/README.md

 ![Solver](solver.gif)

- The final solution will be stored in `test.board` as a numpy array.
+ The final solution will be stored in `test.board`.

 The solver can be initialized with board sizes smaller than the standard 9, however for things to make sense, the board size has be a perfect square, and the digits used in the initial position have to be ajusted accordingly.
 For example, the following statement is valid